hughsonm/tex-repo-word-counter/README.md

 # tex-repo-word-counter
-Tracks the word count of a TeX project with respect to time
+Tracks the word count of a TeX project in a git repository with respect to time
 # Instructions
 1. Set up and activate a virtual environment.
 ```bash